Lyxcrit/DA-ESS-FalconSearch/README.md

 ## Changelog

+### [Version 1.0.5] - 01-08-2024

+- **Changed:** Modifed basesearch for Authentication logs to include EventCode field.
+- **Changesd** Modified Change Events basesearch to correct unmatched parenthesis
+- **TODO:**  Look at the map portion of 'FS - Potential Password in Username - Rule' as this doesn't seem to be returning proper information.

 ### [Version 1.0.4] - 10-24-2023

 - **Changed:** Modifed basesearches to leverage datamodels, to significantly reduce search time.
 This method uses the DIRECTIVES portion of Splunk which is undocumented externally